rafikalid/lru-ttl-cache/README.md

 	/**
 	 * Set the maximum memory size (in bytes) for the cache
 	 * Will remove the least used elements if this value is exceeded
-	 * Setting this to "Infinity" will disable this behaviour
+	 * Setting this to "Infinity" will disable this behaviors
 	 * @type Number
 	 * @default Infinity
 	 */
-	maxBytes: 2**20, // 1MB
+	maxBytes: '5mb', // 5MB
 });

 // Expects a size of each element when inserting or updating it